 When dad returned to the room, both he and mom then attempted to make us see the error of our ways and get an annulment.
 They claimed that neither of them objected to the marriage, just the way we had gotten married.
 They wanted us to get an annulment and then go back the following weekend to get re-married with them beside us.
 I was afraid if we agreed to this they would find a way to keep us from a second ceremony.
 Dons refusal was because he was not about to relinquish his well earned prize.
 He had nearly been shot at the bank just a few short hours earlier and he was not about to let that experience be for naught.

-After a stalemate it was decided that I would retire to my room for the night and Don would go home and all parties involved would discuss it further the following day, when hopefully calmer heads would prevail.
+After a long stalemate, it was decided that I would retire to my room for the night and Don would go home.
+All parties involved would discuss it further the following day, when hopefully calmer heads would prevail.
 I know there are some that would think it utterly absurd to sleep alone on ones wedding night but by this point Don and I were so exhausted it seemed like the right thing to do.

 The final agreement was that we would follow our initial plan to keep the marriage a secret and plan for the big wedding in the summer.
 As with our elopement, things did not go as planned.
-We never had the big wedding nor did I get the white dress.
-I am happy to report that I did get a wedding band that was eventually replaced with a lovely diamond set.
-When we first got married several people expressed their disapproval telling us it would not last six months.
-I am happy to report that their predictions did not hold true and today marks our 32nd wedding anniversary.
+We never had the big wedding, nor did I get the white dress.
+I am happy to report that I did eventually get a wedding band that many years later was replaced with a lovely diamond set.
+When we first got married several people expressed their disapproval, telling us it would not last six months.
+Thankfully, their predictions did not hold true and today marks our 35th wedding anniversary.

 I guess, truth be told, one does not need a fancy dress, a shinny bauble or even a lot of money to get married.
 You only need perseverance, a trip across the state line and enough money for gas to get you home….